WalletWasabi/WalletWasabi/WalletWasabi.Documentation/BackendDeployment.md

 # Additional (optional) Settings

-## Rolling Bitcoin Core node debug logs
+## Rolling Bitcoin Knots node debug logs

 The following command line adds a configuration file to let logrotate service know how to rotate the bitcoin debug logs.